agonyantibodies/agonyantibodies.github.io/_posts/2016-06-10-Cancer-Immunotherapy.md

 This can be done by boosting the entire immune system to respond more readily or by helping the immune system identify and specifically attack cancer cells.

-One type of immunotherapy utilized monoclonal antibodies.
+One type of immunotherapy utilizes monoclonal antibodies.
 Monoclonal antibodies (mAbs) are commonly used in treating autoimmune diseases and are becoming a popular therapeutic option across all medical specialties.
 Monoclonal antibodies are humanized antibodies that are developed in a lab setting.
-By tailoring these antibodies to targetbind particular protein sequences, scientists are able to target cells with incredible specificity allowing the immune system to mount an attack against these cells.
+By tailoring these antibodies to bind particular protein sequences, scientists are able to target cells with incredible specificity allowing the immune system to mount an attack against these cells.
 In cancer immunotherapy three types of monoclonal antibodies are used; naked, conjugated, and bispecific.